 Semper Fortis is also planning to launch esports teams, forge partnerships with pro influencers and footballers, and sponsor brands with the help of Keith Harris.
 The 68-year-old is the board’s financier and former head of stockbroker Seymour Pierce and was part of the advisory committee that facilitated deals like the Fulham’s sale to billionaire Shahid Khan.

 On the other hand, Bushnell is considered the godfather of video gaming after starting Atari in 1972.
-Warner Communications published Atari in 1976 and therefore considered the pioneer of video games available through Betway virtual sports offering and home video consoles.
+Warner Communications published Atari in 1976 and therefore considered the pioneer of video games and home video consoles.

 Bushnell’s newest venture has already started recruiting their first video game team, with three players between 16 and 21 years.
 The team is called the Top Blokes, and they’re currently playing in the Rocket League, a soccer game using boost-propelled cars.
 However, the youngest gamer in the team, who’s also among Europe’s top players, recently signed off the squad after a repetitive strain injury ahead of an essential match.